Skip to main content

 Biography

 Hazel earned a Master of Science in Music, Mind & Brain from Goldsmiths University in 2024 and a First Class Honours Bachelor of Arts in Theology & Music from London School of Theology in 2022.
 At London School of Theology, she mastered in piano performance and completed an extended project on Synaesthesia from a theological and musical perspective, with a special focus on Messiaen in conjunction with her final recital.
-Her Master's project was in affilation with NEUROLIVE – an interdisciplinary research collaboration bringing artists, scientists, and audiences together to study what makes live experience special – investigating the experience of 'liveness' in aesthetic judgements of recorded music.
+Her Master's project was in affiliation with NEUROLIVE – an interdisciplinary research collaboration bringing artists, scientists, and audiences together to study what makes live experience special – investigating the experience of 'liveness' in aesthetic judgements of recorded music.

-Currently, she is working alongside Dr Kelly Jakubowski (Durham), Prof Elizabeth Margulis (Princeton), and Dr Wei Wu (Durham) on a Leverhulme Trust funded project 'How does music shape imagination?'
+Currently, she is working alongside Prof Kelly Jakubowski (Durham), Prof Elizabeth Margulis (Princeton), and Dr Wei Wu (Durham) on a Leverhulme Trust funded project 'How does music shape imagination?'
 In October of 2024, she visited Princeton Univeristy as a Student Research Collaborator to work more closely with Elizabeth Margulis, participate in music graduate classes and Music Cognition Lab meetings with fellow musicology graduate students, and present at Princeton's Music-Evoked Imaginings Workshop.

 Publications